-Once I{SYNC} has been established by selecting R{SYNC} , the RAMP signal amplitude may be programmed by selecting the proper RAMP pin capacitor value.
-The recommended peak amplitude of the RAMP waveform is 1V to 1.75V.
-The C{RAMP} capacitor is chosen to provide the desired RAMP amplitude with the nominal phase signal voltage and pulse width.
+Once I{SYNC} has been established by selecting R{SYNC} , the RAMP signal slope/amplitude may be programmed by selecting the proper RAMP pin capacitor value.
+The RAMP signal slope should be selected to provide adequate slope compensation for the Valley current mode control scheme (Please refer to the [Valley Current Mode Control](#) section).
+The recommended peak amplitude of the ramp waveform is 1.75V.